Author: Craig Neil

 As an Amazon Associate I earn from qualifying purchases.

-One question that’s frequently asked by visitors to Scotland is, ‘is bathroom tap water safe to drink?’.
+One question that’s frequently asked by tourists is, ‘can you drink tap water in Scotland?’.

 That’s a perfectly legitimate question, especially for anyone coming here for the first time who hasn’t yet experienced Scotland’s high standards of hygiene.